top of page

 Application

-The Early Career Colloquia are open to scholars within five years since completing their Ph.D. at the time of application submission.
+The Early Career Colloquia are open to scholars within eight years since completing their Ph.D. at the time of application submission.
 Early career scholars will be chosen through a competitive application process.
 Scholars with involvement in iSchool-related research are encouraged to apply.

 Each application should contain the following within one PDF document in the following order and be submitted through the ConfTool submission system by Oct.
-20, 2023.
+20, 2024.
 All materials must be in English.

 • A cover page containing